113ll3/Ibmclouddocscli/reference/ibmcloud/cli_api_policy.md

   years: 2018

-lastupdated: "2018-06-21"
+lastupdated: "2018-07-26"
 ---

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}
 {:tip: .tip}

-# CLI commands for Managing API Keys and Policies
+# Commands for Managing API Keys and Policies
 {: #ibmcloud_commands_iam}

 <table summary="ibmcloud commands that you can use to manage API keys and policies.">